thrly/scry/README.md

 Scry creates a local sqlite database and adds your queried cards to it.
 This means you can build a larger collection of cards by executing multiple searches, and then view stats for the entire database with `scry stats`

+This also may lead to large database files with a lot of sets.
 To clear your database (for instance, to start a fresh collection to view stats on), run `scry clear` and confirm at the prompt.

 ## about